wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/3-practice-customer-service.md

 1. Select **New**.
 1. Enter the name of the first queue.
 1. Select **Save**.
-1. Repeat for each additional queue you need to create.
+1. Repeat steps 3 through 5 for each additional queue you need to create.

 **Task two**: Create the rules.